I wrote this post on Thanksgiving 2005.

 This week a thirty-year-old female cop in one of the suburban towns was murdered by her ex-boyfriend, a state cop.
 We had two cars on standby while they looked for the shooter.
 They found him a couple hours later, also dead.
 The paper said he parked his car at a park, and then walked over to her house so she wouldn’t see him.
 He lay in wait for her and when she returned from work, he ambushed her, shooting her three times, twice in the chest and once in the head.
 He was supposed to turn himself into court today on a police charge, but instead he called his lawyer and said there was a change in plans.
 The lawyer got the message a couple hours later and alerted police.
 Her new boyfriend — another cop — came home and found her.

 I knew her by face, not by name.
-I’d been on calls with her a few times.
+I’d been on calls with her a few times over the six years.
 I remember when she first started working.
 She was gorgeous.
-It was hard to believe someone that good-looking would choose to be a cop.
+It was hard to believe someone that good-looking would chose to be a cop.
 Lately I noticed she’d started to wear a bit more makeup around her eyes, her face seemed a little heavier.
 She never had much to say to us, at least on the calls I went on.
 She was all business.
 If she pulled you over, I don’t think you’d want to sweet talk her.
 I’m sure she had a warm side she showed to those who knew her.

 The paper in the news rack the next day had a headline “A Cop’s Fury.”
 It had pictures of the two dead on the front.
 It made me think, you are here one day, and the next people are walking by the news rack with your picture on it, only you aren’t one of the people walking by to see it.